The Modern Resume Common Mistakes and Myths

 Common Questions

-Not necessarily.
-You don't have to completely remove the job mention, but you should turn down the focus on it.
-If an old job doesn't match the new one, just list the basic facts like your title and dates.
-This keeps your timeline clear without distracting the recruiter with information that won't help them decide.
+No. You don't have to remove an old job entirely, but you can reduce its weight.
+If a past role doesn't connect to the job you're applying for, just list the basic facts: title, employer, and dates.
+This keeps your timeline intact without distracting the recruiter with details that won't help them decide.

-How do I make sure my resume still gets past the automatic keyword scanners?
+How do I get my resume past ATS filters?

-You don't need to start over every time.
-Instead, keep a big "master file" with all your experience.
-When you apply for a job, pick and choose the most relevant parts from that file to build a targeted version.
-Most people find that having three or four main templates for different kinds of jobs makes this process very fast.
+You don't need to start from scratch each time.
+Keep a master file with all your experience.
+When you apply, pull the most relevant sections and adjust the keywords to match the posting.
+Most people find that keeping three or four base templates for different role types makes the process fast.

 Stop writing down your past.